Brett-Stacy/baseISS/README.md

 haul-level proportions-at-length of the observed lengths.
 This is calculated by dividing the frequency of the observed length within a haul by the total number of fish lengthed in that haul.
 It should be a standard calculation that is exactly the same for every species.
+This convention…

+2. Length data be condensed with sum_frequency column.

+3. Age data include associated lengths.

+4. Age data flattened, no “sum_frequency” column.

 ### Current Functionality

+1. Length ISS must be a separate analysis to age ISS.
+Unlike surveyISS, this is necessary for several reasons: a. there will be many more hauls with lengths than ages, b. it is likely that the user options such as post_stratify will be different between length data and age data, c.
+NOTE ANOTHER ONE WHEN YOU REMEMBER.

 ### Developing Functionality